Table of contents

 - 10. You are spending too much employee time and IT support to keep your ERP functioning

 - 11. Your ERP is not cloud compatible

-When was the last time you upgraded your ERP (Enterprise Resource System)?
+When was the last time you did an ERP (Enterprise Resource System) upgrade?
 We guess most of your answer would be “not in recent memory”.
 For most of us, the thought of upgrading ERPs is quite daunting, unlike the way we upgrade to the latest versions of apps or even as we replace our mobile phones, just because upgrading or replacing an ERP can be quite complex.
 If it would have been simpler, everyone would do it.

 Your ERP probably is one of the biggest IT initiatives you have invested in for your business and when you have invested a significant amount for ERP implementation, it is natural to want to keep it running for several years.
 However, sadly, like most of the technologies out there, your ERP system becomes outdated over time.

 Upgrading ERP is often intimidating due to the disruptions associated with the upgrade activity and the cost involved, especially for small and medium-sized businesses and organizations tend to delay it as much as possible.